php-kitchen/code-specs/docs/en/integrations/codeception.md

 # Codeception integration

-CodeSpecs works in Codeception unit tests the same way as in PHPUnit tests even with the same interface.
+CodeSpecs works in Codeception unit tests the same way as in PHPUnit tests even with the same interface(the only thing not available in Codeception is `expectTo` method as Codeception already has such method).

 To enable CodeSpecs module you just need to add following line to enabled modules:
 ```yaml